-Whether you’re an ISV or MSP, competition is fierce and Microsoft’s requirements are constantly changing.
-As a Microsoft Partner, your business is growing, but you run on fixed margins and face stiff competition.
-Excel spreadsheets may work fine for your MSP billing and invoicing solution when you’re small, but they’re not going to cut it as you scale.
+Whether you’re an ISV or an MSP, the competition is tough, and Microsoft’s standards are always evolving.
+As a Microsoft Partner, your business is expanding, but you operate on fixed margins and face strong competition.
+Excel spreadsheets may be adequate for your MSP billing and invoicing solution when you’re little, but they won’t cut it as you grow.

-Stop making these 5 MSP billing and invoicing mistakes
+Avoid these 5 MSP billing and invoicing blunders

-In this blog post, we’re going to outline the 5 most common MSP billing and invoicing mistakes Microsoft Partners make, and why it’s so crucial you stop making them.
+In this blog article, we’ll go over the five most common MSP billing and invoicing mistakes Microsoft Partners make, as well as why they’re so important to avoid.

 #1